MeAndUnique/ConstitutionalAmendments/README.md

 * Added an option to indicate whether average hitpoints should be added when level or if they should be rolled.
 * Added an option to toggle between displaying Wounds or Current Hit Points.
   * Inspired by the [Current HP](https://www.fantasygrounds.com/forums/showthread.php?44140-Current-HP-Extension-for-5E-Ruleset) extension created by Tielc and zuilin.
+* Added an option to control whether NPCs have extra health fields for hit dice and death saving throws.
+  * This may also be specified on a per-NPC basis for any combatant on the CT by right clicking on their NPC sheet.

 * Added a Heal action type to increase maximum HP.